bqc1990/Afanti_official/README.md

 ### `npm start`

-Runs the app in the development mode.\
+run backend at http://localhost:5000, such as nodemon index.js \
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+frontend at http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.